pepfar-datim/datapackr/.github/pull_request_template.md

 ## Final Checklist

-- [ ] My code follows the style guidelines of this project
+- [ ] My code conforms to datapackr style guidelines.
-- [ ] I have performed a self-review of my own code
-- [ ] I have commented my code, particularly in hard-to-understand areas
+- [ ] My code is commented appropriately.
-- [ ] I have made corresponding changes to the documentation
+- [ ] Documentation has been updated, where applicable.
-- [ ] I have added my updates to the release notes in the NEWS.md file
+- [ ] My changes have been added to the release notes in the NEWS.md file.
-- [ ] My changes generate no new warnings
+- [ ] My changes generate no new warnings.
-- [ ] I have added tests that prove my fix is effective or that my feature works
+- [ ] Unit tests have been added or updated for new or modified features.
 - [ ] New and existing unit tests pass locally with my changes